csaden/csaden.github.io/_posts/HackReactor/2015-07-01-The-Talkative-Learner.md

 ---
 layout: post
-title:  The Talkative Learner
+title:  Day 2: The Talkative Learner
 date:   2015-07-01 00:35:53
 categories: HackReactor
 ---

-*Day 2*

 ### What did you learn today?